francescofiorenza/CONCEPTtaggingWFST/README.md

 #### Examples:
 It is possible to launch the entire simulation that consist of a training and a testing phase for all the module by the follow command, it is also possible to comment some train and test module in the LauchSimulationP1.5.sh script.

 `cd P1v1.5`

 `./LaunchSimulationP1.5.sh`

 If you want to test just one module reach the script folder of it and launch the traint and test command:

 `cd P1v.1.5/P1v1.5_WORD/script`

 `./LaunchTrainAndTest.sh`

 to set the configuration open the classification.conf in each module folder located in the "script" folder.
 All the output will go in the "output" folder.

+If you want to compute the baseline based on Majority classifier, ML classifier and MAP classifier just use the module Pv1.5_WORD_baseline

+`cd P1v.1.5/Pv1.5_WORD_baseline/script`

+`./LaunchTrainAndTest.sh`